gmariotti/lassim/README.md

 What's next?
 ------------

-- Implementation of `CoreWithKnocksProblem` for handling the core creation problem in case knocks data are available.
+- Implementation of `CoreWithPerturbationsProblem` for handling the core creation problem in case perturbations data are available.
 - Possibility of installing `source/core` as a Python package.
 - Implementation of Basin Hopping algorithm from [PyGMO](http://esa.github.io/pygmo/index.html)
 - Improvements on tests, documentation and code quality.